 Fezziwig Well done, Ebenezer!

-Isabel dazzles him with a grateful and flirtatious smile

-Isabel Thank you, Ebenezer.

-Dick Wilkins (nudging Ebenezer) You are a fast worker.
+Isabel dazzles s him with a grateful and flirtatious smile Young Isa abel Thank you, Ebenezer.
+Dick Wilkins (nudging Ebenezer) You are a fast have your cake and eat it, too! (nudging Ebenezer) You are a fast worker.
 Now you can have your cake and eat it, too!
 The merriment redoubles as the embarrassed Ebenezer grins and shrugs awkwardly and re-joins Dick Wilkins.
-Fezziwig greets his wife with a smacking kiss and holds up his hand for silence
+Fezziwig greets his wife with a smacking kiss and holds up his hand for silence Fezziwig Mrs Fezziwig, my darling Isabel, my dear friends, thanks to our heroic Ebenezer there will now be happiness and contentment in this room, the like of which none of us has ever seen before!

-- Fezziwig Mrs Fezziwig, my darling Isabel, my dear friends, thanks to our heroic Ebenezer there will now be happiness and contentment in this room, the like of which none of us has ever seen before! - Mrs Fezziwig (beaming) Consumption of fewer than six cakes and three beakers of punch per person will be penalized by instant dismissal from the party!
+Mrs Fezzi iwig (beaming) Consumption of fewer than six cakes and three beakers of punch per person will be penalized by instant dismissal from the party!

+Everybody che eers

+Fezziwig Splendid!
+Begin!